-We’re planning to restart evening services on Sunday 9 August.
-We provisionally plan to restart a morning service, including children’s activities, on Sunday 6 September.
+We currently have Sunday morning and evening services at the church.
 Unfortunately, we’re not able at this stage to give a date for restarting the Breaking of Bread, but will do that as soon as it is feasible.

 - Numbers will be restricted to a maximum of 50 in line with Government guidance.
-We will be operating a reservation system, and may have to ask people not to come every week if more than 50 want to attend.
+We operate a reservation system, and may have to ask people not to come every week if more than 50 want to attend.

 - If you are ill or have any symptoms of Covid-19 you must not come to church.
 Symptoms are: a continuous cough; a fever or high temperature (37.8C or higher); and loss of, or change of, sense of smell or taste (anosmia).

-- Those in higher-risk groups, including those who have been shielding, should consider carefully whether they would be wise to come to church.
+- Those in higher-risk groups should consider carefully whether they would be wise to come to church.
 The Government advises them to stay at home as much as possible and to minimise contact with those outside their household.
-These groups include all over-70s, others who get the yearly flu jab on medical grounds, pregnant women and those who are severely overweight or have a variety of chronic illnesses.
+These groups include all over-70s, those who were previously shielding, others who get the yearly flu jab on medical grounds, pregnant women and those who are severely overweight or have a variety of chronic illnesses.

 While we will have extensive safety measures in place as detailed below, you must be aware that being with others in an enclosed space carries risk.

-- We will have enhanced professional cleaning of the church every week.
+- We have enhanced professional cleaning of the church every week and between services.

-- We will observe strict two-meter distancing.
+- We observe strict two-meter distancing.
 A seating plan has been prepared on this basis.

-- Everyone entering the church will be asked to confirm that they have no symptoms of Covid-19 and will be required to use hand sanitiser from the units at the door.
+- Everyone entering the church is asked to confirm that they have no symptoms of Covid-19 and will be required to use hand sanitiser from the units at the door.

-- Everyone will be asked to wear an appropriate face covering.
-We will keep a supply for those who do not bring their own.
+- Everyone is asked to wear an appropriate face covering.
+We keep a supply for those who do not bring their own.

-- People will be directed to their seats by stewards.
-A one-way system will be in operation, and will reverse during the service to allow people to exit through the main doors.
+- People are directed to their seats by stewards.
+A one-way system is in operation, and reverses during the service to allow people to exit through the main doors.